ggveen21/tmp-nessus/README.md

 `testingintegrations` is a DNIF event store that can be uploaded for testing.

-### Retrieve Latest Scan Report
+### Retrieve Latest Scan Report for ScanID

-This method retrives latest reports for a particular Scan ID.
+This method retrieves latest reports for a particular Scan ID.

 - input : A Scan ID